While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high CPU Usage.

 If the problem keeps re-appearing, you can use other methods as provided below to permanently fix the issue of High CPU Usage by Runtime Broker on your computer.

-1. Stop Runtime Broker Process in Task Manager
+1. Stop Runtime Broker Process Using Task Manager

 1. Right-click on the Start button and click on Task Manager.